lyb770/labs_ml_clustering/README.md

 This repository contains demo of two clustering algorithms: k-means and agglomerative hierarchical clustering.

-In the lab, you need to use the idea of clustering to solve a real-life task.
+In the lab, we use the idea of clustering to solve a real-life task.